Have you ever tried growing broccoli only to be disappointed by small heads, black rotted spots, yellow fruit and leaves, or worse…worms? Eww!

 On the other hand, a mature broccoli plant can take a bit of frost and tolerates temps down to the mid 20s F. The plant will react to the cold by increasing the sugar content in its leaves and fruit which prevents the water in the plant from freezing in cold temps.
 Cool, huh?

-The first trick to growing great broccoli is getting your timing right.
+The first trick to delicious homegrown broccoli is getting your timing right.

-Try to let your broccoli come to age during a time of cold rather than heat.
-Every variety has a somewhat different time to harvest, but it can take up to 90 days.
-That means if you’re down here in zone 8, you’ve got to get your broccoli plants in the ground about February and October.
+That means if you’re like me and growing broccoli in Georgia, you’ve got to get your broccoli plants in the ground about February and October.
 In other areas, 2 weeks before your last frost and 4-6 weeks before the first frost are recommended.

-Although you can plant broccoli seed directly in your garden, because it can be a slow starter, you’re better off starting your seeds indoors where you can control their environment and have them ready to plant at the right time.
+Although you can plant broccoli seed directly in your garden, it can be a slow starter.
+So in most cases, you’re better off starting your seeds indoors where you can control their environment and have them ready to plant at the right time.

 Alternatively, buy your broccoli plants from a local nursery.
 Look for plants that are at least 6 inches tall and have 2 to 4 sets of true leaves.